-Justifying third party premium assumptions
+Justifying third-party premium assumptions

 - 1.48 Insurers must specify how they have determined proposed premiums and explain the proposed premiums to the satisfaction of the Authority.
-Insurers are required to complete the Authority's motor accident filing template and appendices. - 1.49 The total estimated claims cost (risk premium) adopted in the filing must: - 1.49.1 reflect the expected outcomes of the Act - 1.49.2 be on a central estimate basis; that is, an estimate of the mean, which must not be intentionally or knowingly conservative or optimistic.
+Insurers are required to complete the Authority's motor accident filing template. - 1.49 The total estimated claims cost (risk premium) adopted in the filing must: - (a) reflect the expected outcomes of the Act - (b) be on a central estimate basis; that is, an estimate of the mean, which must not be intentionally or knowingly conservative or optimistic.